CSCfi/pebbles-deploy/Installation_on_openshift.md

 For a more fine-grained process or updating an existing installation, read on.

+## Step-by-step installation

+Here is a fine-grained version of installation.

-## Building images from local sources
+### Building images from local sources

 There are several build commands for building all images or a single image.
 You can list them with tab-completion: